 Comparative simulations were conducted to evaluate how the balancing performance varies based on different combinations of balancing strategies in response to disturbances.
-Presented below is a summary of the implementation methods employed to combine each strategy. \begin{itemize} \item Method 2) is composed of a combination of ZMP control and stepping control (footstep position and step time adjustment), excluding the CAM control.
-To achieve this, the prediction model of CP--MPC in (\ref{eq/discrete CP-CMP}) was modified to include LIPM dynamics but not LIPFM, and all terms related to the centroidal moment, $\bm{\uptau}$, in (\ref{eq/CP-MPC cost function}) and (\ref{eq/CP-MPC constraint}) were excluded.
-All other controllers were kept the same. \item Method 3) has the same structure as method 2), but it does not consider step time adjustment in the stepping controller.
-Therefore, only the next footstep position, $\mathbf{f}$, is adjusted in the stepping controller without modifying the step time, $T$. \item Method 4) is a combination of ZMP control and CAM control, excluding the stepping control.
+Presented below is a summary of the implementation methods employed to combine each strategy {(see Fig. \ref{figure/Simulation1_DP})}. \begin{itemize} \item Method 2) is composed of a combination of ZMP control and stepping control (footstep position and step time adjustment), excluding the CAM control.
+To achieve this, all terms related to the centroidal moment $\bm{\uptau}$ in (\ref{eq/CP-MPC cost function}) and (\ref{eq/CP-MPC constraint}) were excluded. \item Method 3) has the same structure as method 2), but it does not consider adjusting the step time $T$ in the stepping controller.
+Therefore, only the next footstep position $\mathbf{f}$ is adjusted in the stepping controller. \item Method 4) is a combination of ZMP control and CAM control, excluding the stepping control.
 To achieve this, all terms related to $\Delta \mathbf{F}$ in (\ref{eq/CP-MPC cost function}) and (\ref{eq/CP-MPC constraint}) were excluded, and the stepping controller was also excluded. \item Method 5) only performs ZMP control.
 All terms related to $\uptau$ and $\Delta \mathbf{F}$ in (\ref{eq/CP-MPC cost function}) and (\ref{eq/CP-MPC constraint}) were excluded, as well as the stepping controller. \end{itemize}

 In order to analyze the robustness of each method against disturbances from various directions, the maximum external impulse that the robot could withstand was analyzed by varying the direction of the external force in increments of 30 deg.
 Similar to previous simulations, an external force was applied to the pelvis of the robot for 0.2 s while the robot walked in place.
 In Fig. \ref{figure/Simulation1_DP}, the maximum external impulse that the robot can withstand is represented by the form of a polygon, which is referred to as the disturbance polygon (DP) in this paper.
 The direction of the external force vector starts from the robot and points outward, and a force of 90 deg represents a force that is directed from back to front (+x-axis).